AndreiMititelu97/The-Lord-of-Java/README.md

 - Add a creature to the cohort
 - Get cohort size
 - Get all members of the cohort
+- Gather all creature in order of their power

 ## LordOfJava Class